Undergraduate Research Support

-- Full-time, regular faculty (Tenure / Tenure-track, Research, and Special Professional faculty) who are eligible to submit research grants at the University of Notre Dame
+- Undergraduate research students working with full-time regular faculty.
+Eligible faculty includes T&R, research faculty and Special Professional Faculty who are eligible to submit research grants at the University of Notre Dame.

-- Active members of the Eck Institute for Global Health who consistently affiliates themselves with the Institute on their grant proposals
+- Faculty must be an active member of the Eck Institute for Global Health.
+An active member is defined as a member that consistently affiliates themselves with the Institute on their grant proposals.

-Faculty members may receive $300 per semester for two semesters.
-Only one student per member will be funded each academic year.
+Investigators may receive $300 per semester for two semesters.
+Only one student per investigator will be funded each academic year.
 Funds can be used to purchase materials and supplies the undergraduate student will use during the course of their research.

 Application Format and Submission

-Interested applicants should complete a proposal and submit it electronically to the EIGH Program Director with the subject line “PI Name – Undergraduate Research Support Program.”
+The student must submit a faculty-approved proposal and submit it electronically to the EIGH Program Director with the subject line “PI Name – Undergraduate Research Support Program.”

 Proposals must include: